Your Trusted Source for

 What is Places data?

-Places data refers to information about specific locations, such as businesses, landmarks, or facilities.
-Each place includes details such as its name, address, coordinates, category, opening hours, and other relevant attributes.
+Places data — also known as POI (Point of Interest) data — refers to detailed information about specific physical locations, such as businesses, landmarks, public facilities, and other relevant sites.
+Each place includes attributes such as its name, address, geographic coordinates, category (e.g., restaurant, pharmacy, bank), opening hours, and other metadata like brand affiliation or accessibility features.

 How do businesses use Places data?